pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Every test you write is a transition in the finite state machine that you are trying to create in your program.
 Your program is a finite state machine as your computer is a finite state machine processor.
 How do you ensure that all transition changes are tested?
 Well, by writing tests first!

 Mezaro's formal vocabulary of test doubles:
-	- Dummies: implementation of a class that does nothing.
+	- Dummies: implementation of an interface that does nothing.
+Not terribly useful, but sometimes necessary.
-	- Stubs
+	- Stubs: implementation of an interface that returns something specific in order to be used in a test.
-	- Spies
+	- Spies: same as stubs, but also remembers what was done and can be queried about it later.
+E.g. how many times was method x called with value y.
+Perhaps the most common test double.
 	- Mocks
 	- Fakes